kadojs/kado/doc/Reference.md

 # Reference
+> NOTICE: Kado 3 is **DEPRECATED**, see https://kado.org for the latest version.

 The primary Kado object comes with a wealth of resources to be used throughout your system without the need to grab extra dependencies.

 ## Environment Variables